 The Wildcats won a season-best six events, but dropped their fourth dual meet of the season.

 The Wildcats pulled out a first-place finish in the 400-yard freestyle relay.
-Nikki Overton (Fr., Gresham, Ore.), Kelcie Kimura (Soph., Honolulu, Hawaii), Megan Sandall (Sr., Bellevue, Wash.) and Elizabeth Fry (Fr., Bellevue, Idaho) finished the race in 3:45.69 minutes, with their closest Logger competition about 14 seconds behind them.
+Nikki Overton (Soph., Gresham, Ore.), Kelcie Kimura (Jr., Honolulu, Hawaii), Megan Sandall and Elizabeth Fry (Soph., Bellevue, Idaho) finished the race in 3:45.69 minutes, with their closest Logger competition about 14 seconds behind them.

 Overton won first place in the 100-yard freestyle, with a finishing time of 56.83.
 Overton also finished a close second to Puget Sound’s Melissa Norrish (2:01.12) in the 200 freestyle (2:01.50).
 Sandall rounded out the top three with a time of 2:06.00.